headspace Fremantle is a place where you can talk to professionals who are specially trained to help young people aged 12-25.

 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.

 Anyone aged 12-25 seeking support with their mental or physical well being is welcome at our centre.
+You do not need to have a diagnosed condition to access support at headspace.
 We can also help parents, families, and carers who want information or support about how to help the young person in their lives.

 We are an inclusive service which celebrate the strengths and differences of all people in our community.
 Our staff have had training to work with people from Culturally or Linguistically Diverse backgrounds, people with a disability, young LGBTQQIA+people and rainbow families, and Aboriginal and/or Torres Strait Islander peoples.